kirstenalexissmith/pizza-parlor/README.md

 ```
 ## Known Bugs

-* Does not reset, clear data.
-User has to refresh page to start a new pizza.
+* Does not display anything if no size selected

 ## License